dee-mee/shell-script/README.md

       #sl
       #cowsay
       #net-tools
-looking to create more scripts which will evntually be repetitive background processes without much interaction from the user.
+looking to create more scripts which will eventually be repetitive background processes without much interaction from the user.